elap733/NBA-Injuries-Analysis/README.md

 ### What Makes This NBA Injury Analysis Unique?

-While I do not claim that this project is the first to use [_Prosport Transactions_ ](http://prosportstransactions.com/) data for the purposes of analyzing injury trends; it _is unique_ in that it **ties both NBA schedule data and player stats/bio to transactions**.
+While I do not claim that this project is the first to use [_Prosport Transactions_ ](http://prosportstransactions.com/) data for the purposes of analyzing injury trends; I believe that it significantly advances these analyses by **tying both NBA schedule data and player stats/bio to transactions**, after careful cleaning and processing.

 **The merging of transactions and schedule data allows one to determine the number of games missed due to injury, rather than simply looking at the number of "transactions" that occured**.
 The latter is a poor metric for tracking injuries because it treats all injuries as equal (eg. a sore hamstring == a torn achilles)).After identifying the number of games missed due to each injury, one can identify separate serious injuries from minor.

-Additioanlly, the merging of transactions with player stats/bio data allows to one look at injury trends as they relate to player age and usage.
+Additionally, the merging of transactions with player stats/bio data allows to one look at injury trends as they relate to player age and usage.

-### Approach
-Primary Data sources - prosportstransactions
-Schedule

-### Differentiation From Other NBA Injury Analyses

-### Objective
-### Results
+### Results Highlights

-## EDA Overview
-To run this project, install it locally using npm:
+### Conclusions and Future Work

+### Detailed Jupyter Notebooks

 ## Sources
 To run this project, install it locally using npm: